 Advantages and disadvantages of the DCF method:

-Net asset value method: Calculating company value as the sum of assets
+Net asset value: Calculation of company value as the sum of assets

-The intrinsic value is obtained by first adding the values of fixed assets and current assets at market prices.
+The Net Asset Value is obtained by first adding the values of fixed assets and current assets at market prices.
 These include balance sheet items of a material and intangible nature.
 Taxes, debts and liabilities are deducted.
 Hidden reserves are dissolved.
 What is objectively present is therefore soberly assessed.
 However, a buyer is usually not only interested in the substance of the company.
 He wants to know what profit can be generated with this substance in the future.
 Therefore, this valuation method is only used in combination with other methods.
-If the selling price is lower than the asset value, it would make sense for the entrepreneur to simply liquidate the company.
-Therefore, the intrinsic value serves as a lower limit for the company’s value.
-The net asset value method is also used when other methods lead to negative valuations.
+If the selling price is lower than the Net Asset Value, it would make sense for the entrepreneur to simply liquidate the company.
+Therefore, the Net Asset Value serves as a lower limit for the company’s value.
+The Net Asset Value method is also used when other methods lead to negative valuations.

 Example assumptions: